 How can we achieve these goals?

-the more difficult you have made the challenge, the higher the value the reward must be so use HIGH value foods or toys to motivate exploration and experimentation and make it VERY easy to get the reward (no frustration!)
+the more difficult you have made the challenge, the higher the value the reward must be so use HIGH value foods to motivate exploration and experimentation and make it VERY easy to get the food (no frustration!)

 What adjustments will you make for your pets?

-Because of the home made nature and variable materials used in these, it’s best to supervise your pet carefully when they have access to this puzzle.
+Because of the home made nature and variable materials used in these puzzles, it’s best to supervise your pet carefully when they have access.